-Try fried parnips!
-They add a wonderful, slighly sweet crunch to any salad.
+Looking for a new, delicious way to garnish your salad?Try fried parsnips!
+They add a wonderful, slightly sweet crunch to any salad.
 A perfect alternative for anyone who can't eat nuts.

 My husband and I were very recently introduced to this wonderful salad accompaniment by our son-in-law who is a chef.

 Place the strips (which should be about 1 inch or so wide at the base to perhaps a half inch at the top) in a stack.
 Take a sharp chef's knife and cut them on the bias into julienne strips about 1/8 inch wide.
 Toss the strips with a little flour, just enough to coat, add a little salt and pepper.

 Fry them in a very small sauce pan with about a half inch of canola oil preheated over medium-high heat.